 Tips And Tricks!

 I’ve been getting a few requests for tips when you’re shopping for meat at your grocery store.
-I would first, and most important is, get to know your butcher and/or your fishmonger.
+I would first, and most important, get to know your butcher and/or your fishmonger.
 Your butcher and fishmonger are there to provide a service, but let me tell you they can do so much more for you.
-Get to know them, I mean, like on a first-name basis.
+Get to know them, I mean, on a first-name basis.
 They have great knowledge in their field and they love to help with any questions you may have.
 I’m always learning something new.

 First, the butcher.
 Where I shop, you can watch the butchers working behind a glass backdrop at the meat counter.
 When they come out to restock, I always, make a point to stop and talk.
 They know me by name because I’m usually there every day.